-As the outbreak of coronavirus continues, there is much uncertainty and speculation on how it will impact the economy and business.
-To help provide stability during this time, we have set up this FAQ page, which will be continually updated to support and guide you.
+As the coronavirus continues to impact businesses with local and regional lockdowns, we have set up this FAQ page, which will be continually updated to support and guide you.

 - How can I limit the financial impact?